kamal033411/BUS4005-Aged-Care-Prompt-Library/Prompt-4-Transport-Booking.md

 Version 2 added the important booking details.

 The final version added a clear aged-care role, structured information requirements, privacy controls, and instructions for handling missing information.
+## Test 1 – Version 1 Output

+Transport Booking Request

+Resident: Robert Taylor
+Appointment date: 18 August 2026
+Appointment time: 11:00 am
+Destination: Local dental clinic
+Required pickup time: 10:15 am
+Return transport: Required after appointment

+Please arrange transport for the resident according to the above appointment details.
+## Issues Identified in Version 1

+- The prompt was very general and did not specify a required structure.
+- It did not tell the AI which transport details were essential.
+- It did not prevent the AI from assuming mobility or medical requirements.
+- It did not explain how to handle missing booking information.